MoonshotLab/Glamour-Shotz/README.md

 4. Find the appropriate [phidget driver](http://www.phidgets.com/docs/Operating_System_Support) for your machine.
 5. [Turn on the phidget web service](http://www.phidgets.com/docs/OS_-_OS_X#WebService).
 6. Use the development computer to join to the Camera's provided wifi network.
 7. Use a cross over ethernet cable to connect your development machine, to your wifi machine.
+A useful guide can be found [here](http://www.mactip.net/share-internet-connection-mac/).
 8. `node .`